almorcrette/bank-teller/README.md

 `rspec`

 ## Potential future extensions
 - Program allows an account to become overdrawn (amounts withdrawn exceed amounts deposited).
+I featur could be to restrict withdrawals to prevent this.
 It's not in the client requirements for this feature to be delivered, but this may be a future development that the client want.
 - Account does not accrue interest on deposits.
 This could be another feature to be delivered
 - An improved user interface could be developed, e.g. command line or GUI.